In addition to using primary keys to access and manipulate items, Amazon DynamoDB also

 Count value for the

 number of matching items in a request.
-If the matching items for a scan filter
+If the matching items for a filter expression

 or query condition is over 1 MB,

-in a subsequent request.
-Repeat the request until DynamoDB no longer returns a
+request.
+Repeat this until DynamoDB no longer returns a

-The DynamoDB Scan and Query APIs allow a
+The DynamoDB Query and Scan APIs allow a

 In a request, set the